microsoft/coe-starter-kit/README.md

 ## Report a Bug or submit a Feature Request

 Have you found a bug in the CoE Starter Kit or do you want to suggest a new feature?
-Either way, please let us now by filing an issue while observing the following guidelines
+Either way, please let us now by filing an issue while observing the following guidelines.

 ### Look for an existing issue